Social Media Retargeting Tools

 Instead, there should be a cap on the frequency of ads the tagged or cookies visitor will be exposed to.
 The second major problem associated with retargeting strategy is bombarding an existing customer with more ads that could annoy them.
 This can be avoided by implementing a burn code in retargeting so that converted customers are not exposed to further promotional material.
 They should be served with ads only for products not bought by them or on the new launch of products by the company.

 It is important to set the goals for the retargeting strategy and have budgets allocated at the outset.
 Some companies have reported a lesser click rate on retargeting compared to CPC on Google.
 But if the goal of retargeting is increased brand awareness, then click ratio alone doesn’t matter.
 It is better to work with a single tool or service provider for retargeting as working with multiple teams could result in each of the biddings for the same banners or slots on Facebook, Twitter, Instagram, etc. This will also drive up campaign costs.
 Creatives should be changed every few months as running the same ones for months could lead to decreased clicks.
-Just as in print ads, sufficient effort and resources should be devoted to having good creative for banners as it is more suited for brand awareness.
+Just as in print ads, sufficient effort and resources should be devoted to having good creativity for banners as it is more suited for brand awareness.

 the retargeting strategy should be specific as the visitors already are aware of the company and the product rather than generic.
-Websites and social media have low, medium and high traffic seasons and an appropriate calendar for retargeting just as preparing an editorial calendar will help in a better return on investment (ROI).
+Websites and social media have low, medium, and high traffic seasons and an appropriate calendar for retargeting just as preparing an editorial calendar will help in a better return on investment (ROI).

 This has been a guide to retargeting tools is not restricted to serving visitors to the site with banner ads but it can also happen through social media-Twitter, Pinterest platforms.
 These are the following external link related to retargeting tools.